Obi-Wan: This time, let go your conscious self and act on instinct.

 - From a more metaphysical point of view, this statement sums up Plato's (and other rationalist's) stance on epistemology: The senses are not only unreliable in obtaining knowledge, they only convey a limited image of the world.
 Greater understanding and higher knowledge must be achieved through reason alone.
 See the Allegory of the Cave and the Analogy of the Divided Line.
 See also René Descartes' Meditations on First Philosophy, which seek to build a construct of absolute knowledge through extreme scepticism of all sensory information, i.e. assuming the possibility that all we believe to know about the world is false.

 - Any performance that involves rapidly manipulating objects, such as juggling items or twirling a baton, flag, rifle, sword, staff, nunchucks, etc., lends itself to this.
 Tracking the object mentally and by feel is much more effective than watching it with the eyes.
-Besides, pulling off complicated maneuvers while keeping one's eyes straight ahead just makes it look all the more Badass.
+And less likely to result in embarrassing and/or painful mishaps.
+Besides, pulling off complicated maneuvers while keeping one's eyes straight ahead just makes it look all the more badass.
 A more mundane example would be touch-typing on a keyboard while looking at a monitor.